gitlabhq/gitlabhq/doc/user/group/epics/index.md

 the issue is automatically removed from the previous epic.
 In other words, an issue can be associated with at most one epic.

-## Planned start date and planned finish date
+## Start date and due date

+For each of the dates in the sidebar of an epic, you can choose to either:

+- Enter a fixed value.
-For each of the the planned dates in the sidebar of an epic, you can choose either entering a fixed value or inheriting a dynamic value, called "From milestones".
-If you select "From milestones" for the planned start date, GitLab will automatically set the date to be earliest start date across all milestones that are currently assigned to the issues that are attached to the epic.
-Similarly, if you select "From milestones" for the planned end date, GitLab will set it to be the latest due date across all milestones that are currently assigned to those issues.
+- Inherit a dynamic value called "From milestones".

+If you select "From milestones" for the start date, GitLab will automatically set the date to be earliest start date across all milestones that are currently assigned to the issues that are attached to the epic.
+Similarly, if you select "From milestones" for the due date, GitLab will set it to be the latest due date across all milestones that are currently assigned to those issues.

 These are dynamic dates in that if milestones are re-assigned to the issues, if the